Notice: Our Spring Bank Holiday opening times and bin collection arrangements are available for viewing.

 How to comment on planning applications

-• the effect on traffic or parking
+• effect on traffic and parking;

-• impact on the local environment
+• the impact on the local environment.

 We cannot take into account matters like the loss of property value, disruption or loss of views, personal disputes between neighbours, matters covered by leases or covenants, or competition between different operators.